 Primary IDN: The IDN TLD String applied for

 IDN Variant: A string different from the Primary IDN but considered an IDN Variant of the Primary IDN (see section IV.) based on the corresponding IDN Language Policy

+Possible additional references: RFC3743 (JET Guidelines for IDN) and RFC4713 (Registration and Administration Recommendations for Chinese Domain Names)

 III.
 Policy Aspects of IDN Variants